 Data Protection Regulation

-SRS follows procedures that are in compliance with regulatory standards for personal data protection.
+SLS follows procedures that are in compliance with regulatory standards for personal data protection.
 We offer services to completely destroy data across a wide variety of devices including magnetic and solid state drives.

 NIST 800-88-r1, Guidelines for Media Sanitation

 National Institute of Standards and Technology Special Publication 800-88 r1 Guidelines (NIST 800-88r1), published in December 2014, is the most commonly cited guidelines used in the United States.
 NIST provides guidelines for data destruction for:

 - Mobile device sanitization